slaclab/pam_oauth2_device/README.md

 5 The 'cloud' section implements a callout to a server to fetch a group membership file 6 The 'users' section provides mappings from the username attribute (selected with username\_attribute) to a local user id.

+### Bypass

+The module provides a feature for bypassing authentication altogether, letting the process fall through to the next PAM module in the stack (provided the PAM authentication is configured correctly; see the HOWTO for further details.)
+A typical use case is to treat root logins separately.

+There are currently two ways of bypassing; one is an LDAP lookup based on the "preauth" query, and the other is a special 'users' section where the remote username is the magic string `*bypass*`; if the local username is in this section, the PAM module is bypassed.
+See the HOWTO for further details.

 ### Deprecated?

 - Future releases should change the `client_debug` to loglevel.